City of Subiaco: History

 Following World War I, the council and its residents entered into financial hardship.
 In November 1922, the council began construction on a World War I memorial clock tower.
 Despite initially being conceived as mostly community funded, the Subiaco council funded the majority of the memorial, after fundraising efforts did poorly.
 This made the financial situation at the council even worse.
 It was officially opened on 25 November 1923.

 In 1927, the Subiaco post office relocated from Civic Square to a larger building on the corner of Rokeby Road and Park Street.
 This led to the council establishing a library in the old post office.

+A referendum was held in 1935 on whether the Municipality of Subiaco should be amalgamated into the City of Perth, in line with the Greater Perth Movement which had seen similar amalgamations of the Leederville, North Perth and Victoria Park municipalities.
+The proposal was defeated with 73 percent voting against a merger.

 By the late 1940s, the Municipality of Subiaco had reached a high enough population that it was eligible to become a city.
 Under the Municipal Corporations Act 1906, a municipality can become a city if its population is greater than 20,000, and its annual revenue is greater than £20,000.
 The municipality's population in 1952 was 20,100.
 Thus, on 8 February 1952, the City of Subiaco was gazetted.
 In celebration of becoming a city, a parade was staged along Hay Street and Rokeby Road on 20 September 1952.
 It started at Kitchener Park and ended at the corner of Rokeby and Heytesbury roads.
 Thousands of people from Subiaco and across Perth attended; Mayor Joseph Abrahams said that it was "the greatest assembly of citizens Subiaco has seen".

 A new council building opened in 1968.
 The original, 1899 council building was demolished.

 On 1 September 1968, the Subiaco Library was made free to use.
 It was paid for by the council.
 The following year, the library joined the State Library of Western Australia's public library system.